msdavid/i3autofloat/README.md

 Hack that makes I3 "remeber" when an application is toggled to floating mode

 ## USE
+before anything make a copy of your i3 config file somewhere safe.
+this is quick hack that I made for myself. it has been minimally tested.
+It might not be the most elegant, but works great in my system.
+Ping me if you need help.

 - place this script on a folder in your PATH,
 - make it executable > chmod u+x [path/to/the/script]
 - make sure all the paths are correct in the constants inside the script